 Nothing embodies the warm, carefree vibe of spring and summer quite like citrus fruit.
-And Lemon Trees are arguably one of the best to choose for your own at-home orchard.
+And lemon trees are arguably one of the best to choose for your own at-home orchard.
 Why?
-Well, for starters, they're super easy to grow and generally fruit quickly, even in less-than-stellar climates.
+Well, for starters, they're super easy to grow and generally fruit quickly, even in less-than-stellar and cooler climates.

-Plus, having a Lemon Tree is like having a little slice of the tropics right in your backyard.
-There's nothing like the fresh flavor and versatility of Lemon Trees...so, check out a few of our favorites, along with our tips and tricks!
+Plus, having a lemon tree is like having a little slice of the tropics right in your backyard.
+There's nothing like their fresh flavor and versatility.

 Choosing Your Tree

-Though it's a symbol of exotic, island-inspired growth, there aren't many places where you can't grow a Lemon Tree.
-Even if you live in an area where it gets cold outside, you can pot your Lemon Trees and bring them indoors during the winter.
+Though it's a symbol of exotic, island-inspired growth, there are many places you can grow a lemon tree.
+Even if you live in an area where it gets cold outside, you can plant your lemon tree in a pot and bring it indoors during the winter.
 But if you're not sure what to choose, we've highlighted a few of our favorites below to get you started on your citrus journey!

 1. Meyer Lemon

-Ah, the famous favorite.
-The Meyer is probably what comes to mind when you think of versatile indoor/outdoor growth and amazing, easy-to-grow flavor.
-It's especially known foroffering both sweet and savory flavors from each squeeze, making it even better than store-bought.
+The famous favorite.
+The Meyer Lemon Tree is probably what comes to mind when you think of versatile indoor or outdoor growth and amazing, easy-to-grow flavor.
+It's especially known for offering both sweet and savory flavors from each squeeze, making it even better than store-bought.

-In fact, Meyer Lemons are not available in grocery stores becausethe thin skin of the Meyer means easy bruising.
+In fact, Meyer Lemons aren't available in grocery stores because its thin skin is subject to easy bruising.
 However, this delicious skin also allows the citrus juices to develop fully, making it the perfect raw fruit for juices, desserts and flavoring.

 2. Eureka Lemon